HL7/fhir-subscription-backport-ig/input/pagecontent/components.md

 For example, a subscription may ask for notifications based on an 'Encounter in-progress' topic, such as the one briefly described as an example in [Subscription Topics](#subscription-topics).
 The subscription requires a link to the canonical URL of the topic, such as `http://server.example.org/fhir/subscriptiontopics/encounter-in-progress`, information about the channel, such as requesting notifications via `rest-hook` to the endpoint at `http://client.example.org/notification-endpoint/abc`), and payload configuration, such as requesting that bundles are encoded as `application/fhir+json` and include only identifiers (`id-only`).
 Additionally, a subscription sets the filters which are applied to determine when notifications should be sent, such as indicating that only notifications for `Patient/123` should be sent.
 More details about filters can be found in the [Subscription Filters](#subscription-filters) section.

 In order to support topic-based subscriptions in R4, this guide defines several extensions for use on the [R4 Subscription](http://hl7.org/fhir/subscription.html) resource.
 A list of extensions defined by this guide can be found on the [Artifacts](artifacts.html#3) page.

-Note that the future FHIR R5 publication may define capabilities included in this specification as cross-version extensions.
-Since the FHIR R5 is currently under development, there are no guarantees these extensions will meet the requirements of this guide.
-In order to promote widespread compatibility, cross version extensions SHOULD NOT be used on R4 subscriptions to describe any elements also described by this guide
+> **Note on Cross-Version Extension Alignment:** The extensions defined in this guide are structurally aligned with the cross-version extensions defined in the XVer IG (`hl7.fhir.uv.xver-r5.r4`).
+A future version of this guide will depend on the XVer package directly and replace locally-defined extensions with references to the standard cross-version definitions.

-In order to link a `Subscription` to a `SubscriptionTopic` and prevent any confusion between the R4 query-based and topic-based implementations, the link to a `SubscriptionTopic` is specified in the `Subscription.criteria` field.
+In order to link a `Subscription` to a `SubscriptionTopic`, this guide uses the `backport-topic-canonical` extension at the root of the Subscription resource.
+The `backport-topic-canonical` extension holds the canonical URL of the `SubscriptionTopic` that drives the subscription.
 For more details, please see the [Subscription Profile](StructureDefinition-backport-subscription.html) in this guide.

 #### Subscription Filters